Hello, Dr Joe,

 Dr Joe Kosterich MBBS, General Practitioner and Editorial Advisory Board Member of the Virtual Medical Centre and Parenthub responds:

-It is of no significance of itself especially in children who are still growing as the final shape of the foot arch is not set.
+It is of no significance in itself, especially in children who are still growing as the final shape of the foot arch is not set.